Haiku L Series Review: Smart Ceiling Fan Brings Luxury To Smart Home

 If you buy from Amazon, you will receive a package that includes the fan and the WiFi module but not the wall control.

 If you buy from the manufacturer, you will receive only the fan.
 It will not include the WiFi module or the wall control.

 The wall control is only sold by the manufacturer.
-When you order a wall control and specify that it is for a Haiku L Series, they will include a free WiFi module as well.
+When you order a wall control and specify that it is for a Haiku L Series, they will include a WiFi module for no extra charge.

 The Haiku is clearly a luxury item and it’s priced like it.
 A nice, but considerably more modest ceiling fan can be purchased for one-fourth the price of a Haiku.
 Considering many homes could have upwards of 5 ceiling fans, the extra cost can add up in a hurry.

 If you’re looking for something a little more affordable, you may want to take a look at the Hunter Signal and Hunter Symphony connected ceiling fans.
 They are both Apple HomeKit compatible.
 Early reviews praise the fans’ quality but don’t have much good to say about the app.

 The blades and motor housing are made of plastic.
 It’s lightweight and durable and it still looks nice.
 But, for some people, it’s not what they’re expecting when they buy a premium product like this.